Generations from Exile Tribe: 2017–2018: Mad Cyclone and United Journey

 The group launched their second nationwide Arena Tour "Generations Live Tour 2017 Mad Cyclone", which started on 22 July and ended on 17 December with a total of 29 performances in 11 venues across Japan.

 On 27 September 2017, the group released the music video of their 15th single "Big City Rodeo" which was announced to be released on 25 October.
 The song peaked at number two on Oricon and Billiboard Japan Hot 100 with estimated physical sales of 117,842 and digital sales of 3271.

 On 1 January 2018, Generations released their first best album titled Best Generation, which include all singles and music videos since their debut up to "Big City Rodeo" plus their new song "Alright!
 Alright!".
 The album was released in a Japanese edition and an international edition and peaked at number two on the Oricon weekly chart, selling more than 100,000 copies in the first week of its release.

 In March 2018, Generations collaborated for the first time with American fashion brand Guess on a unisex capsule collection.
-In the same month, the group held their China tour "Generations China Tour 2018 ～Mad Cyclone～" which took place in Shenzen, Beijing, and Shanghai.
+In the same month, the group held their China tour "Generations China Tour 2018 ～Mad Cyclone～" which took place in Shenzhen, Beijing, and Shanghai.

 In May, Generations launched their first dome tour "Generations Live Tour 2018 United Journey", performing from 12 May to 5 August in four dome venues: Nagoya, Osaka, Fukuoka, and Tokyo.